Popular subjects

 Which engineering branch has the best career prospects?

-While all the engineering branches discussed in this article offer great career prospects, computer science engineering, AI and machine learning engineering, civil engineering, and biomedical engineering have even better career prospects.
+Computer science engineering, AI and machine learning engineering, civil engineering, and biomedical engineering have better career prospects for international students.

 Which engineering branch is the most demanding?